 I then asked her “Did she know people at University of Maryland?”
 She didn’t.
 I wanted to make sure she would meet some Christian friends.
 I found out that there was a church Bible chair, or a campus ministry.
 We used to call them Bible chairs.
 When I knew she was going there I looked up some contacts and gave her some names to connect with after she arrived.

-M texted me one day and she said, “I'm coming back to Searcy.
+Several years later, M texted me one day and said, “I'm coming back to Searcy.
 And I want to get baptized!”
 She wanted to come back to Searcy to get baptized because as she said, “That's where she found God.”
 She actually studied with somebody at the University of Maryland.
 But she gives a lot of credit to finding God at Harding.
 She said, “I wouldn't even have talked to them.
 I had it not been for Harding.”

 I didn't baptize her, but we were there that night.
 I wouldn’t have missed that for the world!
 And she told the story herself to the group before she got baptized that, “I came here and didn't even believe in God.”